Intertwining diffusions and wave equations: Some solutions of hyperbolic PDEs

-\begin{exm} \textbf{Radial part of the Laplace-Beltrami operator on symmetric spaces.} Next, we consider the situation where ${\mathcal A}^X=\partial_{xx}$ and ${\mathcal A}^Y = \frac{1}{v(y)}\,\partial_y\,v(y)\,\partial_y$ with a potential $v\geq0$.
-Note that if $v$ is a smooth probability density, ${\mathcal A}^Y$ is the generator of a reversible diffusion with invariant measure $v(y)\,\mathrm{d}y$.
-For some examples, in which ${\mathcal A}^Y$ corresponds to the radial part of the Laplace-Beltrami operator on a suitable noncompact symmetric space of rank $1$, explicit solutions of \eqref{PDE} can be obtained by a procedure described in \cite{Ca} and the references therein.
-Consider the eigenfunctions
+\begin{exm}[Divergence form operators] {Next, we consider the situation where ${\mathcal A}^X=\frac{1}{v(x)}\,\partial_x\,v(x)\,\partial_x$ for some $v>0$ on an interval in $\rr$ and ${\mathcal A}^Y = \partial_y^2$ on $\rr$.
+Note that, if $v$ is continuously differentiable, the diffusion $X$ corresponding to ${\mathcal A}^X$ is well-defined provided it does not explode, and in the case of non-explosion it is reversible with respect to the measure $v(x)\,\mathrm{d}x$.
+In this situation, classical solutions of \eqref{PDE} can be obtained by a procedure described in \cite{Ca} and the references therein.
+Consider eigenfunctions